mendelt/sqlx-book/src/getting_started/connecting.md

-# Connecting to a database
+# Connect to a database